Verify file integrity with Sigcheck: a complete step-by-step guide

 sigcheck -u -e C:\\Windows\\System32

-From that list, calmly investigate the purpose of each element. unsigned before making decisions.
+Based on that list, calmly investigate the purpose of each unsigned item before making any decisions.

 Checking integrity and reputation with Sigcheck in practice

-If you want to combine signatures and AV reputation, first accept the VT terms and run a query with sample upload if necessary.
+If you want to combine signatures and AV reputation, first accept VT's terms and launch a query, uploading samples if necessary.
 This allows you to cross-reference local cryptographic integrity with the collective intelligence of dozens of engines.

 Suggested sequence for VT reputation: